 Keynotes & Lectures

-Keynote speaker, author and expert on sustainable business: Tina Teucher is enthusiastic about the diverse opportunities for future-oriented companies and gives guidelines to actively mold society and future markets.
+Keynote speaker, lecturer, expert on sustainable business: Tina Teucher‘s presentations inspire enthusiasm for a variety ofopportunities for far-sighted companies and provide orientation to shapeactively society and future markets.

-With an eagle-eye for the whole concept, facts, strategies and through exciting examples, she inspires people and organizations to purposive strengthen their positive impact: for business with sense, green innovations and long-term success.
-Economically, socially and eco – logically!
+With a keen eye for the big picture, facts, strategies and exciting examples, Tina Teucher inspires people and organisations to strengthen their positive impact systematically: to accomplish meaningful work, green innovation and long-term success.
+Economic, social and eco – logical!

-Decision-makers have a huge potential for thousands of innovations and new successful business models if they recognise and use the megatrends for their companies.
+Decision-makers can tap huge potential for innovation and new successful business models if they recognise and use megatrends for themselves.

-Young people take to the streets for climate protection and justice.
-And what do companies do?
-They are decision-makers, but are stuck in a state of paralysis.
+Young people are taking to the streets to demand climate protection and justice.
+What are companies doing?
+They are decision-makers but they are stuck in a state of fearful paralysis.
 They could see the crisis as an opportunity and create added value.
-Sustainable business means combining tradition and innovation to achieve long-term success at all levels: economic, ecological and social.
-A future-competent profile strengthens the trust of customers and employees.
+Sustainable management means combining tradition and innovation in order to be successful on all levels in the long term: economically, ecologically and socially.
+Future-competence strengthens the trust of customers and employees.
 This lecture provides orientation for reinventing and seizing opportunities with practical examples from seemingly ultraconservative sectors.

-Those who see sense in their work can create sense for their work.
-This is how teams can create added value and thus help their company to succeed.
-The demands in the world of work are growing: the interests of the individual, the company and society should be considered together.
-New work concepts such as crowdworking, corporate democracy or work-life balance are discussed in parallel.
-They are all to be brought under one roof through “good management”.
+Those who see the importance of their work can create meaning for their work.
+Teams can create added value and help companies to succeed.
+Demands in the world of work are growing: the interests of the individual, the company and society need to be thought together.
+New Work concepts such as crowdworking, corporate democracy or work-life balance are being discussed simultaneously.
+They should all come under one roof through „good leadership“.
 But how can this be done?
-The keynote with numerous practical examples shows: Leadership can only be achieved from the front.
-Sustainable leadership leads through values, role models, immaterial incentives and good questions.
+This keynote with numerous practical examples shows: Only future-oriented leadership is real leadership.
+Sustainable leadership leads through values, role models, non-tangible incentives and good questions.

 One million people

-Many employees in companies believe that as individuals they cannot make a difference for the climate, environment or social justice.
+Many employees believe that as individuals they cannot make a difference for the climate, the environment or social justice.
 But together they are many.
-Billions of euros flow into sustainable alternatives such as the organic sector, renewable energies and sustainable mobility.
-The trend is: economic change instead of climate change.
-Are your company and your employees fit for the future?
-The presentation will give concrete tips and tools on how sustainable innovations can lead to success and what each individual in the business environment can do to achieve this.
-For savings, new business areas, satisfaction in the company and future competence.
+Billions of euros are flowing into sustainable alternatives such as the organic sector, renewable energy and sustainable mobility.
+The trend is: economic change not climate change.
+Are you and your company fit for the future?
+This lecture provides practical tips and tools on how sustainable innovation can lead to success and what each individual in the business environment can do to achieve savings and develop new business fields, improve satisfaction at work and promote future competence.

 A “worthy” brand attracts and binds: talents, partners and, above all, customers.
 Long-term thinking and lasting success are directly related.
 What makes companies with an ecological focus so attractive?
 Which concrete decisions require special attention in case of a green strategy development – and how to avoid the lurking traps?
 And above all: How do the forerunners do it?
 A keynote with numerous practical examples from DAX companies like BMW to a 50-man family business.